openhab/org.openhab.binding.zwave/doc/qubino/zmnhyd_0_0.md

 ### Parameter 41: Threshold time for power reporting

 Threshold time for power reporting [Seconds]
-Set value refers to the time interval with which power consumption in Watts is reported (0 – 32535 seconds).
-If 300 is entered (by default), energy consumption reports will be sent to the gateway (hub) every 300 seconds (or 5 minutes).

-  * 0 - Power consumption reporting disabled
-  * 30 - 32535 = 30 - 32535 seconds.
+<p&gtSet value refers to the time interval with which power consumption in Watts is reported (0 – 32535 seconds).
+If 300 is entered (by default), energy consumption reports will be sent to the gateway (hub) every 300 seconds (or 5 minutes).</p&gt <ul&gt<li&gt0 - Power consumption reporting disabled</li&gt <li&gt30 - 32535 = 30 - 32535 seconds.
 Power consumption reporting enabled.
-Report is sent according to time interval (value) set here.
+Report is sent according to time interval (value) set here.</li&gt </ul&gt<p&gtThe device is reporting the following values (if there was a change): Power [W], Voltage [V] and Current [A]</p&gt

-The device is reporting the following values (if there was a change): Power [W], Voltage [V] and Current [A] Values in the range 0 to 32535 may be set.
+Values in the range 0 to 32535 may be set.

 The manufacturer defined default value is ```0```.